IBM/example-health-apis/README.md

 - Visit this [code pattern](https://developer.ibm.com/patterns/transform-load-big-data-csv-files-db2-zos-database/) for the instructions on populating your DB2 database with data from the Synthea tool

 ## 5. Expose DB2 data through z/OS Connect

+- Creating a DB2 Service

+  - To verify that REST Services have been installed on your system, you can enter this into the address for your browser: [http://my.db2.ip.addr:port/services/](http://my.db2.ip.addr:port/services/).
+There will be a result on the screen showing something like the box below:<br/>
+    `{"DB2Services": [ {"ServiceName": "DB2ServiceDiscover", "ServiceCollectionID": null, "ServiceDescription": "DB2 service to list all available services.", "ServiceProvider": "db2service-1.0", "ServiceURL": "http:// my.db2.ip.addr:port/services/DB2ServiceDiscover" }, {"ServiceName": "DB2ServiceManager", "ServiceCollectionID": null, "ServiceDescription": "DB2 service to create, drop, or alter a user defined service.", "ServiceProvider": "db2service-1.0", "ServiceURL": "http:/ my.db2.ip.addr:port/services/DB2ServiceManager" } ]}`

 ## 6. Create CICS Application